designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 -

 ~**Analogous palettes** are pleasing to the eye, because they are build by colors with similar light ray wavelengths.
 In the color wheel, they are equally spaced from each other.~
+~Again, remember to alter brightness and saturation to receive a more prominent or harmonious effect.~

 -